My Homemade Hummus Recipe

 • Squeeze the juice of 1-4 fresh lemons (about 1/2 – 3/4 of a cup if you want to get it to my liking)

-• 4-5 garlic pulled cloves
+• 4-5 peeled garlic cloves

-• Place the fresh lemon juice and the garlic cloves into a mini food processor with a splash of freshwater (~ 1/8th of a cup or more if you prefer a less sour-result)
+• Place the fresh lemon juice and the garlic cloves into a mini food processor with a splash of freshwater (~ 1/8th of a cup or more if you prefer a less sour result)

 • Smash it all together in the mini food processor